CodeEasyYT/codeeasyyt-tools/README.md

-# CodeEasyYT Tools
+# CodeEasyYT Utils

-CodeEasyYT Tools is a library that can help you while writing code.
+CodeEasyYT Utils is a library that can help you while writing code.
 It's simple and efficent.

 ## How to install
 ### Easy Way